About This Chapter

 Inverse functions are two functions that do exactly opposite things.
 Check out this lesson to learn about how to write inverse functions, find inverse functions, and predict whether or not they exist.

 Brand new technologies don't always catch on right away because they can be expensive and don't always work as well as they should.
 But once the price comes down, and they start to work better, it doesn't take very long before it seems like everyone has one.
 Learn about the numbers behind this, exponential functions!

-12. Polynomials Functions: Properties and Factoring
+12. Polynomial Functions: Properties and Factoring

 Everything from projectile motion to trigonometric functions can be described by polynomials.
 Review factoring, polynomials and quadratic functions in this lesson.

-13. Polynomials Functions: Exponentials and Simplifying
+13. Polynomial Functions: Exponentials and Simplifying

 How do we keep track of a rapidly multiplying population of bunnies?
 Well, those are simply powers of 2.
 Review powers and simplify problems with exponents in this lesson.

 Earning College Credit

 Did you know… We have over 160 college courses that prepare you to earn credit by exam that is accepted by over 1,500 colleges and universities.
 You can test out of the first two years of college and save thousands off your degree.
 Anyone can earn credit-by-exam regardless of age or education level.